-The DHCP can be enabled by accessing the iServer's web server and selecting Network menu (refer to Section 4.4.2) or by pressing and holding the two front buttons °C/°F and TIME/IP during power-on (refer to Section 2.3).
+The DHCP can be enabled by accessing the iServer's web server and selecting Network menu (refer to Section 4.4.2).

 It's very important to communicate with the network administrator in order to understand DHCP and its existing configurations on the host server before enabling DHCP on the iServer.